geoscixyz/gpg/content/foundations/physical_properties/physical_properties_density.rst

 ====================

 Acquiring the density of a material requires an appropriate method of measurement.
-Below are four common ways to measure density ordered from more basic to more sophisticated.
+Below are four common ways to measure density.
+These are ordered from more basic to more sophisticated.

 **Basic Method**